-An AST within any of the categories marked "YES" indicates that the SWCB regulations (http://www.deq.virginia.gov/Portals/0/DEQ/Water/Guidance/012025.pdf) contain requirements that the AST must comply with.
+An AST within any of the categories marked "YES" indicates that the SWCB regulations contain requirements that the AST must comply with.
 Regulations do not apply to aboveground storage tanks that are not part of the definition(s), or are excluded by the regulations.
-In certain instances AST's may be partially excluded by the regulations.